CapacitorSet/box-js/README.md

 --preprocess (Boolean): Preprocess the original source code (makes reverse engineering easier, but takes a few seconds)

---unsafe-preprocess (Boolean): Preprocess the original source code (makes reverse engineering easier, but takes a few seconds)
+--unsafe-preprocess (Boolean): More aggressive preprocessing.
+Often results in better code, but can break on some edge cases (eg. redefining prototypes)

 --no-kill (Boolean): Do not kill the application when runtime errors occur